vytasrgl/ChatScript/wiki/ChatScript-Basic-User-Manual.md

 doesn’t matter if your commas and periods have spaces before them, or how many blanks or tabs there are between words.
 The system reformats it automatically. _I like you?_ and _I like you ?_ print the same on output
-If you actually need to control spacing, consult “formatted double quotes” in the advanced manual.
+If you actually need to control spacing, consult "formatted double quotes" in the advanced manual.